KipropAmos/Moringa_Data_Science_Core_W13_Independent_Project_2022_06_Kiprop_Amos/README.md

-# Targetted advertising machine learning project
+# Targetted Advertising Using ML